 White rice or brown rice?
 This is a choice I’m forced to make fairly regularly.
-Whether eating out at some of my favorite lunch spots or filling up the shopping cart, it’s never an easy decision.
-Whole Foods even sells pre-packaged sushi made with both types.
 Somewhere along the way brown rice won out in the battle for the “healthiest” title, and white rice got demoted to being the guilt inducing second option.
 Nutritional conventional wisdom says whole grains are usually clear winners over their processed counterparts.
 White rice is more processed, but is it really that unhealthy?
 Several experts in the paleo diet movement say white rice is fine to eat for the very fact that it is not like other grains, based on it being easily digestible and lacking the anti-nutrients typical found in wheat and other grain products.
 Hearing these conflicting recommendations only makes the choice more difficult.

 The Difference Between White and Brown Rice